openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ## Step 4: Purchase Feats

-While your character's attributes define his skill at accomplishing heroic tasks, his **feats** are what make him unique among other characters.
-Feats allow you to customize your character, granting him the ability to accomplish specific actions exceptionally well.
+While your character's attributes define your skill at accomplishing heroic tasks, your **feats** are what make you unique among other characters.
+Feats allow you to customize your character, granting you the ability to accomplish specific actions exceptionally well.

 For example, two different characters who specialize in melee combat might both start with a Might score of 5.
-However, one character is a swashbuckling pirate, so they take the *Combat Momentum* feat to allow them to move deftly from one foe to the next like a whirling dervish.
-The other, a battle-scarred barbarian, takes *Battle Trance* so that they can fly into a frenzied rage in order to decimate their foes.
+However, one character is a swashbuckling pirate, so she takes the *Combat Momentum* feat to move deftly from one foe to the next like a whirling dervish.
+The other, a battle-scarred barbarian, takes *Battle Trance* so that he can fly into a frenzied rage in order to decimate foes.

 ### Choose your feats

 Feats are purchased using feat points.
 At 1st level, you have 6 feat points to spend.
 Any leftover feat points may be saved for the future.

 You can read the feat descriptions in a searchable list [*here*](http://www.openlegendrpg.com/feats).